Title IX Policy and Procedures

 Awareness Month Programming

-The Office of Sexual Respect and Title IX provides programming throughout the academic year, and highlights Domestic Violence and Sexual Assault Awareness Months each year.
+The Office of Sexual Respect and Title IX provides programming that highlights Domestic Violence and Sexual Assault Awareness Months each year.
 Programming offered during these months includes programming with local service agencies that provide Domestic Violence and Sexual Assault Services to the local community and our campus community members

 Revision History and Implementation: